-Ground turkey stuffed peppers are one of my favorite healthier, Mexican fiestas.
+Ground turkey stuffed peppers are one of my favorite healthier, Mexican stuffed peppers.
 I wouldn’t necessarily say Kitchen Swagger puts an emphasis on the word “healthy,” but I am passionate about whole foods and real ingredients.
 After all, I believe everything is OK in moderation.